 - The two side ports accept USB 2.0.
 Which is more than enough for wired controllers.

 - The rear port is built for USB 3.0.
-Best used for high speed accessories, such as a USB to Ethernet adapter.
+Best used for high-speed accessories, such as a USB to Ethernet adapter.
 But Nintendo has yet to enable USB 3.0 on the console’s end.
 Given the Nintendo Switch OLED’s dock comes with built-in Ethernet (the primary use for USB 3.0 on the dock) it likely never will.